imeshank/web-developer-fsnd-prj5-capstone/README.md

    - in API Settings:
      - Enable RBAC
      - Enable Add Permissions in the Access Token
-5. Update 'AUTH0_DOMAIN'(ex:cinemaproject.us.auth0.com), 'ALGORITHMS'(ex:RS256) and, 'API_AUDIENCE'(ex:cineapi) values in the auth.py file.
+5. Update 'AUTH0_DOMAIN'(ex:cinemaproject.us.auth0.com), 'ALGORITHMS'(ex:RS256) and, 'API_AUDIENCE'(ex:cineapi) values in the setup.sh file.
+These values are used in the auth.py file.
 6. Create new API permissions: (API -> permissions tab)
     -`get:movies`
     -`get:actors`